 - The resubdivided lots comply with all the standards and requirements of these Regulations and Subtitle 27: Zoning Ordinance; - ii.
-A petition to vacate the previously recorded plat has been filed; - iii.
-The proposed resubdivision is better than the recorded subdivision in terms of design amenities, environmental conservation, or energy conservation; and - iv.
+The proposed resubdivision is better than the recorded subdivision in terms of design amenities, environmental conservation, or energy conservation; and - iii.
 The subdivision is not located within Sustainable Growth Tier IV.